BlueprintAIAssistant Documentation

 Step 3: Wire Nodes

-• In the NEXT response, issue all connect_nodes and set_pin_value calls
+• In the NEXT response, issue all connect nodes and set pin value calls

 • Use the IDs from Step 2